sergueik/selenium_java/visual_compare/README.md

 This directory contains a derivative of project [swtestacademy/VisualAutomationImageMagickSelenium](https://github.com/swtestacademy/VisualAutomationImageMagickSelenium).

-Note: when using it on Window, you can install static or dynamically linked application [ImageMagick-7.0.6-3-Q16-x64-static.exe](https://www.imagemagick.org/script/download.php).
-You will need to copy the `magic.exe` to `convert.exe` and `compare.exe`.

-Note: do not install the Image Magick on Windows via file copy: it uses Windows Registry to find its own location.
+Note: on Window, you can install either static or dynamically linked application [ImageMagick-7.0.6-3-Q16-x64-static.exe](https://www.imagemagick.org/script/download.php), make sure you will need to copy the `magic.exe` to `convert.exe` and `compare.exe` after installation and run the installer - avoid file copy install: on Windows the Image Magick uses Windows Registry to find its own location.
 The error
 ```java
 org.im4java.core.CommandException: org.im4java.core.CommandException: